GitTools/GitVersion/docs/input/docs/reference/configuration.md

 is-main-branch: false
 ```

-The supported build-in configuration for the `TrunkBased` workflow (`workflow: TrunkBased/v1`) looks like:
+The supported built-in configuration for the `TrunkBased` workflow (`workflow: TrunkBased/v1`) looks like:

 ```yaml
 assembly-versioning-scheme: MajorMinorPatch